 Crunching the numbers!

 The next step was to convert the weight of the trash averted into a greenhouse gas equivalent.
-The students used an online Waste Reduction Model (WARM) calculator on the U.S. EPA’s Website to determine ECOlunchbox's annual greenhouse gas aversion in terms of metric tons of CO2e (carbon dioxide equivalent).
-To understand what it means in everyday terms to offset the equivalent of 2,297 MTCO2e, the next step was to convert this abstract number into concrete terms we can understand.
+The students used the online Waste Reduction Model (WARM) calculator on the U.S. EPA’s Website to determine ECOlunchbox's annual greenhouse gas aversion in terms of metric tons of CO2e (carbon dioxide equivalent).
+To understand what it means in everyday terms to avert the equivalent of 8,409 MTCO2e annually, the next step was to convert this abstract number into concrete terms.

 So what does it mean?